Aaradhy-Sharma/dbms-project-1/timeline-log.md

 # 2. Unnat Sharma, SNU id: us997 roll no: 2210110634
 # 3. Dhruv Mishra, SNU id: dm409 roll no: 2210110674
 # 4. Jasmehar Singh, SNU id: jc270 roll no: 2210110719 (added later to the group)
-# Jasmehar has been removed from the team as of 27 March 2024

 # Log-1 : Date: 16 January 2024